lvgl/docs_old/en/overview/file-system.md

 # File system

 LittlevGL has a 'File system' abstraction module that enables you to attach any type of file systems.
-The file system is identified by a letter.
+The file system is identified by a drive letter.
-For example, if the SD card is associated with the letter `'S'`, a file can be reached like `""S:path/to/file.txt`.
+For example, if the SD card is associated with the letter `'S'`, a file can be reached like `"S:path/to/file.txt"`.

 ## Add a driver